isabella232/prifi/README.md

 Travis should have made these check for you; current status: [![Build Status](https://travis-ci.org/dedis/prifi.svg?branch=master)](https://travis-ci.org/dedis/prifi)

 What is tested:
-- Go tests for all important modules
-- Go style (fmt/lint)
+- `make test`: Go tests for all important modules + Go style (fmt/lint)
-- Integration tests with multiple configurations, no data (simply tests that the PriFi network runs)
+- `make it`: Integration tests with multiple configurations, no data (simply tests that the PriFi network runs)
-- Integration tests with multiple configurations + GET request to google.com through PriFi
+- `make it2`: Integration tests with multiple configurations + GET request to google.com through PriFi

 All-in-one test (tests all 16 configurations in `config/`, takes 5min):
 ```bash